HTML tricks of the masters

 View other pages source code

-When browsing the Internet if you come across a web page doing something you like or you are curious on how they did something look at their source code.
+When browsing the Internet, if you come across a web page doing something you like or you are curious about how they did something look at their source code.

 Your homepage should link to all sub pages

 Your main page should link to ALL sub page or link to a category that link to the subpage.
 Every page on your site should be no more than 2-3 clicks from the homepage.

 When creating your web page, always create links and image file names in lowercase.
 Most people search for text in lowercase, and since file names are case sensitive, it can help prevent problems with links you create or that others create to your site.